1. Introduction and Objectives

 -

-Responsibility: They need to understand the architecture in detail to implement system functionalities, such as image generation and integration with the language model for the chatbot hints.
+Responsibility: Understand the architecture in depth to implement system functionalities such as image generation and chatbot hint integration.

 -